bala5000/100DaysOfHardware/Phase1/readme.md

 # Phase 1

-In this segment I will focus on electronics with keeping PCB designing in mind for future.
+In this segment, I will focus on electronics while keeping PCB designing in mind for the future.

-PS: I am familiar with basic electronic tools, if you are not do check out youtube videos and purchase kits and tools.
+PS: I am familiar with basic electronic tools, if you are not do check out YouTube videos and purchase kits and tools.

-Days can vary by ±2

-If any additional material, code is required it will be updated in this directory only.
+If any additional material, or code is required it will be updated in this directory only.

 ---